-This year, Washington, Oregon and California tightened restrictions regarding the use of handheld devices behind the wheel.
+Washington, Oregon, and California tightened restrictions regarding the use of handheld devices behind the wheel.
 These changes were all modifications to the original “hands free” or “distracted driver” laws in these states; laws that required updating and modernization.
-The new laws in these states focus on the act of holding an electronic device as the violation, and no longer require active texting or talking to earn a citation.
+The new laws in these states focus on the act of holding an electronic device as a violation, and no longer require active texting or talking to earn a citation.

-In 2016, 40,200 Americans died in automobile-related accidents.
-This represents a 6 percent increase over 2015, and an aggregate increase of 14 percent since 2014.
-The National Safety Council (NSC) partially attributed this increase to a healthy economy, which means more people on the road for both work and pleasure.
-However, NSC’s research more heavily implicated distracted driving, caused by handheld devices such as smartphones, as the culprit.
+In 2017, 40,100 Americans died in automobile-related accidents.
+This represents a 1% decrease from 2016 However, even though our cars have improved safety like, brake assist, better airbags, and a high use in seatbelts the NSC’s research still heavily implicated distracted driving, caused by handheld devices such as smartphones, as a rising problem.
 Given this data, reducing the use of handheld devices on the road is warranted.

 But many businesses rely on in-transit communication to complete operations-critical tasks every day.
 These professionals still need instant communication, but they must also comply with the law by communicating in a way that is conducive to roadway safety.